ali-vilab/dreamtalk/README.md

 Sample inputs are presented in `data` folder.
 Due to copyright issues, we are unable to include the songs we have used in this folder.

+If you want to run this program on CPU, please add `--device=cpu` to the command line arguments.
+(Thank [lukevs](https://github.com/lukevs) for adding CPU support.)

 ## Ad-hoc solutions to improve resolution
 The main goal of this method is to achieve accurate lip-sync and produce vivid expressions across diverse speaking styles.
 The resolution was not considered in the initial design process.
 There are two ad-hoc solutions to improve resolution.
 The first option is to utilize [CodeFormer](https://github.com/sczhou/CodeFormer), which can achieve a resolution of $1024\times1024$; however, it is relatively slow, processing only one frame per second on an A100 GPU, and suffers from issues with temporal inconsistency.
 The second option is to employ the Temporal Super-Resolution Model from [MetaPortrait](https://github.com/Meta-Portrait/MetaPortrait), which attains a resolution of $512\times512$, offers a faster performance of 10 frames per second, and maintains temporal coherence.
 However, these super-resolution modules may reduce the intensity of facial emotions.